G-Node/nix/docs/tagging.md

 This is done using the *Tag* and the *MultiTag*, for tagging single or mutliple points or regions, respectively.

-The basic idea is that the *Tag* define the point (and extent) with which it refers to points (or regions) in the data.
+The basic idea is that the *Tag* defines the point (and extent) with which it refers to points (or regions) in the data.
 A tag can point to several *DataArrays* at once.
 These are mere links that are stored in the list of *references*.
 The following figure illustrates, how a